ReInHerit/multimedia-chatbot/vqanswering/readme.md

 #### How to remove one (or some) artwork from the database:
 - Check the box next to the artwork/s you want to remove.
 - then under Action select **Delete selected artworks** and click on **GO** button.
-- you will be promped on a new page with the list of the artworks you selected to delete.
+- you will be prompted on a new page with the list of the artworks you selected to delete.
 There you can confirm or cancel the operation.
 - Click on **YES, I'M SURE** to confirm the operation.
 ---
 ## Chatbot